About Solar Aid for Ukraine

 The hospital also has a Trauma Center, which provides emergency medical care to more than 14,000 injured people per year, of which 70% are urgent cases.

 The hospital’s energy consumption

-The types of equipment that represent the highest energy consumption are medical equipment, computer and office equipment, climate control, and lighting.
+The equipment that entails the highest energy consumption is medical equipment, computer and office equipment, climate control, and lighting.

 In 2021, the hospital’s total consumption was 1,124,750 kWh (up from 927,399 kWh in 2019).

 The above video concerns an earlier Solar Aid for Ukraine project, in which 32.5 kW of solar panels were installed on the roof of a hospital in Zviahel.
 The project for the Cherkasy hospital is fundamentally similar, with a larger installed capacity (150 kW).

 The aim of this project is to install a solar power plant with a capacity of 150kW on the roof of the main building of the hospital.
 The project implementation period is 2 months.

 1) Basic equipment and services

 - Support structures (galvanized steel) on a flat roof